traefik/traefik/docs/content/middlewares/chain.md

 ![Chain](../assets/img/middleware/chain.png)

 The Chain middleware enables you to define reusable combinations of other pieces of middleware.
 It makes reusing the same groups easier.

 ## Configuration Example

-Example "A Chain for WhiteList, BasicAuth, and HTTPS"
+Below is an example of a Chain containing `WhiteList`, `BasicAuth`, and `RedirectScheme`.

 ```yaml tab="Docker"
 labels: